Willhol60/chatroom/README.md

 # Chatroom

 This Web chat app is a prototype with just one chatroom.
 All users are subscribed to this chatroom and receive messages as they're sent by other users via websockets using ActionCable (requires Redis).
+A weekly email is sent to all users individually outlining their weekly message statistics.

 * Ruby 3.0.0
 * Rails 7.1.3